clseibold/Edim/README.md

 * Replace all in line
 * Replace first occurance in file
 * Replace all in file
-* Better previewing of file
-  - Start whole file previewing at a specific line or page
 * Ability to change setting on how many lines to show before the line you are currently modifying (to give context)
 * Tab completion for opening/saving files
 * UTF-8 Support